whitebread-cloud/terraform-aws-s3-swagger-ui/README.md

 ### Required

-- openapi_specification_path
+- openapi_spec_path
   - Path to the custom openapi specification document to install
-- s3_bucket
+- s3_bucket_path
-  - The s3 bucket to install swagger ui and the openapi specification specified
+  - The s3 bucket path to install swagger ui and the openapi specification specified. e.g. super-awesome-bucket or super-awesome-bucket/yahaha

 ### Optional

+- openapi_spec_url
+  - Default value is an empty string (which results in the swagger ui using a relative path)
+  - "URL to the custom openapi specification document for swagger ui to point to.
+Will perform a relative path lookup if not specified
 - swagger_ui_version
   - Default value is latest
   - The version of swagger ui to use.
 Taken from https://github.com/swagger-api/swagger-ui/releases